 SWISSDIGITIZATION.CH

-Digitization includes PCs, Crackers, Dungeon Master, Modem, Human ressources ...
+Digitization includes HR, Mainframes, C++, Dungeon Master, WWW, Scene ...

 The first digitalisation wave started in the 50ies in Switzerland with pro and contras.
 Let's collect our nearly lost digitaloral memories.